This privacy statement applies to all Belgian member firms of Grant Thornton International Ltd.

 - right to inspect, improve and delete your personal data;

-- right to transferability of your data into a normal machine-readable format (provided that our processing is based on the legal grounds of contract or consent);
+- right to transferability of your data into a normal machine-readable format;

 - right to withdraw your previously given consent;

 - right to request the processing to be restricted or to object to the processing;

 - right to file a complaint with the competent data protection authority.